© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stanage Edge Roman road is a scheduled monument protected by Historic England under reference 1007052.
 View the official record →

-Stanage Edge Roman road is a Roman period routeway located on the gritstone plateau of Stanage Edge in Derbyshire.
+Stanage Edge is a Roman road in Derbyshire that forms part of the network of military and commercial routes established during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007052.

 Stanage Edge Roman road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007052.